Tokyo Games still weigh limits on fans -- if any fans at all | Sports-Games

 Two weeks ago organizers, the IOC, and others agreed to allow indoor and outdoor stadiums to be filled to 50% capacity with a ceiling of 10,000.
 Japanese news reports suggest the maximum may be dropped to 5,000 at all venues.

-Some unconfirmed reports have suggested that no fans are still an option and that fan limits for night sessions could be stricter than day sessions.
+Some unconfirmed reports have suggested that no fans is still an option and that fan limits for night sessions could be stricter than day sessions.

 There are fears that the Olympics could become a super-spreader event with 11,000 Olympic athletes and 4,400 Paralympians entering from more than 200 countries.
 Tens of thousands of judges, sponsors, broadcasters, and media must also enter.
 Officials say that more than 80% of athletes and support staff will be vaccinated.